 When it comes to mortgage companies such as Virgin Money, do Yarm On Tees solicitors face an annual charge to be on the conveyancing panel?

 We are not aware of any mortgage company fees to be on their panel, although some do charge an administration fee to deal with the processing of the conveyancing panel application.

-Is there a list of Clydesdale panel solicitors in Yarm On Tees on the UK Finance Lenders’ Handbook Website?
+Can you point me to a directory of Bank of Ireland panel conveyancers in Yarm On Tees on the UK Finance Lenders’ Handbook Website?

-No. There is no such facility on the CML or Building Society Association sites.
-A small selection of mortgage companies make their panel listings visible over the internet.
-Where you are looking for a Yarm On Tees conveyancing practitioner on the Clydesdale please use our tool.
+Unfortunately not yet.
+There is no such facility on the Council of Mortgage Lenders or Building Society Association sites.
+A small selection of banks make their panel listings open the public on the web.
+Where you are looking for a Yarm On Tees conveyancer on the Bank of Ireland please make the most of our tool.

 I am planning on selling our property in Yarm On Tees and the buyers lawyers are claiming that there is a risk of it being built on contaminated land.
 Any local lawyer would know that there is no such problem.
 It does beg the question why the buyers are using a national conveyancing outfit as opposed to a conveyancing solicitor in Yarm On Tees.
 We have lived in Yarm On Tees for three years we know of no issue.
 Should we get in touch with our local Authority to seek clarification need.